Adjustable versus fixed rate loans

 With a fixed-rate loan, your monthly payment never changes for the entire duration of your mortgage.
 The portion allocated to principal (the loan amount) increases, however, your interest payment will decrease in the same amount.
 Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
 For the most part payment amounts on your fixed-rate mortgage will increase very little.

 Your first few years of payments on a fixed-rate loan go mostly toward interest.
 This proportion gradually reverses itself as the loan ages.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans when interest rates are low and they wish to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a good rate.
-Call First Access Mortgage at (985) 429-1770 for details.
+You can choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call First Access Mortgage at (985) 429-1770 to learn more.

-Adjustable Rate Mortgages — ARMs, come in many varieties.
-Generally, the interest on ARMs are determined by a federal index.
-A few of these are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+Generally, interest for ARMs are based on a federal index.
+A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 Have questions about mortgage loans?
 Call us at (985) 429-1770.
 It's our job to answer these questions and many others, so we're happy to help!